-- This manual contains important information concerning vehicle handling both by passengers and the driver.
+- This manual contains important information concerning the driver's and passengers' handling of the vehicle.
 The other booklets in the vehicle wallet also contain further information that you should be aware of for your own safety and for the safety of your passengers. - Ensure that the complete vehicle wallet is always in the vehicle.
 This is especially important when you lend or sell the vehicle to others.